craigtp/PersonalStudy/Books.md

 Accelerate: Building and Scaling High Performing Technology Organizations                          | 02 March 2024     | No Designing Data-Intensive Applications                                                              | 04 April 2024     | Yes
 Code That Fits In Your Head                                                                        | 09 May 2024       | Yes
+Team Topologies                                                                                    | 07 June 2024      | No